akshatgokul/HyperTextual/src/arkham/README.md

 # Arkham Components

-This directory contains components styled in the aethetic of Batman: Arkham Knight.
+This directory contains components styled in the aesthetic of Batman: Arkham Knight.